Mathematics for Teaching

 Mathematics for Grammar School teachers: study contents

-Amongst the subject-specific content of the programm are amongst others elementary number theory, algebra, analysis, stochastics and geometry.
+Amongst the subject-specific content of the program are amongst others elementary number theory, algebra, analysis, stochastics and geometry.
 In order to impart a wide basis of knowledge, the mathematics part of your studies is structured as follows:

 You are also schooled in didactics, to help you in preparing your knowledge for lessons and in developing suitable exercises for your future pupils.
 In addition, we support you in developing your communication skills, so that you are able for describe mathematical content precisely, understandably and reasonably.

-Mathematics Teacher for Vocational Colleges
+Mathematics for Teachers at Vocational Colleges

 Awaken an interest in mathematics, teach others something new, and create change through education - these are all good reasons for studying maths in the field "Vocational education - teacher for vocational colleges".
 The study programm offers you the opportunity to specialise in a number of different fields.

-You receive an excellent scientific education for being a teacher at a vocational college and also the prerequisites for successfully completing your on-the-job probationary teaching period.
+You receive an excellent scientific education for being a teacher at a vocational college, and also the prerequisites for successfully completing your on-the-job probationary teaching period.
 The probationary teaching period begins directly after completion of your Master of Education.

 Well conceived study structures